 A Knossos audio guide offers recorded commentary explaining each part of the palace, the throne room, the frescoes, the royal apartments and the myths, as you walk the site.

-A Knossos audio guide provides recorded commentary that explains the palace as you explore it, turning the confusing, partly reconstructed ruins into an understandable story.
-As you move around the site, the audio describes each key area, the throne room, the central court, the royal apartments, the storerooms and the famous frescoes, along with the history of the Minoans and the legends of King Minos and the labyrinth.
+A Knossos audio guide provides recorded commentary that explains the palace as you explore it.
+It turns the confusing, partly reconstructed ruins into an understandable story.
+As you move around the site, the audio describes each key area in turn: the throne room, the central court, the royal apartments, the storerooms and the famous frescoes.
+It also covers the history of the Minoans and the legends of King Minos and the labyrinth, so the stones gain meaning and context.

 How does an audio guide compare with a live guide at Knossos?